Excel's User Interface: Key Features Explained

 So that is the Ribbon tabs and the Ribbon groups.
 Let's continue.
 I'll show you an option that you have available to you if you choose the Review tab.

 The reason I go over this section is you can get help related to the functions you may be unfamiliar with.
-Now, I'm familiar with SUM, but let's say there are other functions I'm not familiar with.
-All I have to do is click Help on this function, and then when I do, a webpage will open up.
+While I'm familiar with SUM, let's say there are other functions I'm not familiar with.
+All I have to do is click "Help on this function, " and a webpage will open.

 If you need further instructions, you can scroll down and take a look at step-by-step screenshots that will walk you through the process of using the SUM function.
-I'm gonna close this, and now let's actually use the SUM function.
+I'm going to close this, and now let's actually use the SUM function.
 All I will need to do is click OK, and you'll see Excel automatically does the typing for me.

 Garfield Stinvil